NinVoido/spotify-vpn/doc/man-sections/client-options.rst

      push "auth-token UNIQUE_TOKEN_VALUE"

   into the file/buffer for dynamic configuration data.
-This will then make the OpenVPN server to push this value to the client, which replaces the local password with the ``UNIQUE_TOKEN_VALUE``.
+This will then make the spotify server to push this value to the client, which replaces the local password with the ``UNIQUE_TOKEN_VALUE``.

   Newer clients (2.4.7+) will fall back to the original password method